koshacha/koshacha/README.md

 - 👋 Hellow, I’m Ilya.
+- 👀 I’m interested in JavaScript, TypeScript, ReactJS, NextJS
 - 💞️ I’m currently open to collaborate.
+- 🌱 I’m currently learning other frameworks and JS libs.
-- 📫 You can reach me by mail baka@derpy.ru or Telegram [@Koshacha](https://t.me/Koshacha)
+- 📫 You can reach me on my [website](https://meguca.site/), by mail baka@derpy.ru or Telegram [@Koshacha](https://t.me/Koshacha)

 <!---

-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+-
 tlenkie/tlenkie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->